gnowak/Movie-List/README.md

-Utility function running on express to take a json list from firebase realtime database, queries "The Movie Database" API for information for each movie, then creates a new database entries with the extra data.
+Utility function running on express to take a json list of movie names from Firebase Realtime Database, query "The Movie Database" API for information on each movie, then save a new database entry with the extra data.